catherine-v/taxfix-challenge/README.md

 It is possible to run all scripts locally for testing purposes using Docker.
 I am using a single Docker container which runs several processes, but this approach is not recommended and is definitely not a production solution.

-1. Edit `settings.ini` file to setup real credentials and other settings
+1. Edit `settings.ini` file to set up real credentials and other settings
 2. Build docker container with `docker build --rm -t taxfix/challenge .`
 3. Run `docker run -t -i taxfix/challenge`